 Are you looking for a way to install and run Ubuntu 18.04 Linux server on your Android Smartphone or tablet without rooting the phone?
 Then try UserLAnd.

 Android, being a very popular operating system users are keep looking for a way to easily install different Linux distros on it.
 Hitherto, it was very tedious work to run Linux OS on Android but not anymore.
-With the help of UserLand, we can install Kali, Ubuntu, Arch Linux, Debian like distros on Android in a minimal form.
+With the help of UserLand, we can install Kali, Ubuntu, Arch Linux, Debian distros on Android in a minimal form.
 It provides built-in Shell and VNC sessions for a graphical experience.
-UserLand developed by the team of GNURoot Debian App which was very popular before, as a replacement.
+UserLand was developed by the team of GNURoot Debian App which was very popular before, as a replacement.

-Here we will show the way to install and run Ubuntu 18.04 minimal server on Android phone without any kind of rooting process.
+Here we will show the way to install and run Ubuntu 18.04 minimal server on an Android phone without any kind of rooting process.
 It helps you to learn Linux directly on your phone without voiding the warranty.

 Note: The below-given steps also work for Debian and Kali Linux available in UserLAnd App.